Jor66453/StorageS/README.md

 local localPlayer = game.Players.LocalPlayer

 if checkBan(localPlayer.UserId) then
-    localPlayer:Kick("You have been banned off the GUI for 25 minutes.
-Reason: RUINING MY ANGEL SERVER") return -- Stop the script from running any further end
+    localPlayer:Kick("You have been banned off the GUI.
+Reason: ") return -- Stop the script from running any further end